Agreement Terms & Conditions

 - not admit liability to any third party in connection with the Provider Indemnity Event or settle any disputes or proceedings involving a third party and relating to the Provider Indemnity Event without the prior written consent of the Provider, and the Provider's obligation to indemnify the Customer under Section 16.1 shall not apply unless the Customer complies with the requirements of this Section 16.2.

-16.3 The Customer shall indemnify and shall keep indemnified the Provider against any and all liabilities, damages, losses, costs and expenses (including legal expenses and amounts reasonably paid in settlement of legal claims) suffered or incurred by the Provider and arising directly or indirectly as a result of any breach by the Customer of this Agreement (a "Customer Indemnity Event").
+16.3 The Customer shall defend, hold harmless, and shall keep indemnified the Provider against any and all liabilities, damages, losses, costs and expenses (including legal expenses and amounts reasonably paid in settlement of legal claims) suffered or incurred by the Provider and arising directly or indirectly as a result of any breach by the Customer of this Agreement (a "Customer Indemnity Event").

 16.4 The Provider must: